Kelach/COE-332-Software-Engineering-and-Design/homework06/README.md

          docker pull redis:7
   1. In your chosen directory, make a folder titled `data` to ensure the Redis database remains persistent after the application has closed.
-  1. To enable communication between the `redis` and `gene_api` containers, you must create a network by running the following:
+  1. To enable communication between the `redis` and `gene_api` containers, you must create a network by running the following (this only needs to be done once):

           docker network create flask-app